Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

 The density value $n_p$ at which the measured Nernst signal peaks is associated with the density where $T_{\rm os}-T_c$ in our calculation is maximized [Fig.~\ref{figyc3}(b)], identifying the regime of strongest fluctuations.
-The measured critical magnetic field $H_{c,n}$ [inset of Fig.~\ref{figyc3}(a)], at which the Nernst signal vanishes in the low-$T$ limit, corresponds to $H_{c2}(0)=\frac{{\pi}m^2|\Delta(0)|^2\Phi_0}{8\hbar^4n_s(0)}$ in our calculation, above which Cooper pairs are fully suppressed.
+The measured critical magnetic field $H_{c,n}$ [inset of Fig.~\ref{figyc3}(a)], at which the Nernst signal vanishes in the low-$T$ limit, corresponds to $H_{c2}(0)=\frac{4m^2_e|\Delta(0)|^2\Phi_0}{\pi^2\hbar^4n_s(0)}$ in our calculation {(Sec.~SII)}, above which Cooper pairs are fully suppressed.
 Remarkably, as shown in the inset of Fig.~\ref{figyc2}(b) and in Fig.~\ref{figyc3}(a), our predicted results, without adjustable parameters, accurately reproduce the experimental values of $n_c$, $n_p$, and, in particular, $H_{c,n}$, and its divergence-like dependence of as the density decreases~\cite{Discussion}, in a quantitative agreement.

 The experimental data of Ref.~\cite{fatemi2018electrically} [Fig.~\ref{figyc2}(c)] and Ref.~\cite{sajadi2018gate} [inset of Fig.~\ref{figyc2}(c)] exhibit a weak yet visible density dependence of $T_c$ in the high-density range, consistent with a moderate-disorder scenario, and our calculated $T_c(n)$ closely follows the experimental trend across entire density range.